-I first began writing about my experience with drug addiction and domestic abuse the first few weeks after I left.
+I first began writing about my experience with domestic violence and addiction the first few weeks after I left.
 Sifting through old emails and text messages to try and put all my memories in some sort of order.
 It was only after advice from my psychologist, who told me that writing is a therapeutic way to process trauma, that I began to think about writing a memoir.

 It isn’t easy to stand up in front of the world and speak your truth, but if doing so can clear an easier path for others to do the same, then it is well worth it.

 OF THE MONTH